Isle of Mull

 Since 2016 the Isle of Mull has enjoyed a more leisurely life; her sailings to Mull reduced to 5 return sailings a day.
 This was made possible by the arrival of the Coruisk as second Mull vessel and the previous construction of Berth No2 at Oban.
 Longer turnaround times were per possible; the aim being to avoid running late as the day went on.
 Occasional visits to other islands were still to crop up from time to time - for example in July she would assist with the ferrying of festival-goers to and from Tiree (switching places with Clansman).
 She has also been called upon to venture south on a handful of occasions, serving Colonsay and Port Askaig and has even been spotted at Kennacraig.

 The Mull has now been the mainstay of the Oban – Craignure crossing for over 35 years and is now partnered in the summer months by the small Loch Frisa.
 The winter months now see her redeployed for lengthy periods on the Barra and South Uist routes, leaving Loch Frisa either sailing alone or with the Isle of Arran.
-The summer 2023 season in fact saw Isle of Mull continue service Lochboisdale well into the summer timetable due to a knock-on effect of the Hebridean Isles' lengthy breakdown and it wasn't until the late spring before she was able to return to her regular haunts.
+The summer 2023 season in fact saw Isle of Mull continue service Lochboisdale well into the summer timetable due to a knock-on effect of the Hebridean Isles' lengthy breakdown and it wasn't until the late spring before she was able to return to her regular duties.

 Gallery